Of all the European countries, exploring France with a motorhome is the obvious choice for us Brits. Just a hop over the channel and we’re there.

 The All-Time Best Campervan Routes in the UK

-2. The Wine Region (Bordeaux)
+2. The Wine Region (Bordeaux) by motorhome

 – Bordeaux is another popular France in a campervan routes

 Now’s the time to make friends with someone who doesn’t drink, if you’re planning on taking your motor home through the wine region.
 Failing that, or actually, even better, this is your big opportunity to make the most of the fact that your home and your wheels are now all one.

 Park up at one of the wineries and you can sample their offerings to their full potential knowing that your bed is just a few steps away for an early night.